Mr7F/sublime-jumper/readme.md

 Press a shortcut, then a key to select the next / previous char corresponding to the key pressed.

 Because of the way shortcut work in sublime, you need to run `create_keybind.py` in order to generate the shortcut file.

+An other shortcut can select the next / previous text matching the current selection.